SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 ### Why XTDD is powerful?

-EXtreme Test-Driven development is powerful because of the following reasons:
+EXtreme Test-Driven development is powerful because for the following reasons:

-- You do not have to guess what will be the exact context of call of a method.
-Since you are in the debugger you can access all the objects (receiver or arguments), you can inspect their specific state.
-So you avoid guessing, the objects are at your fingers just interact with them to validate hypotheses you need for defining your methods.
+- You do not have to guess what will be the exact context of the call of a method.
+Since you are in the debugger you can access all the objects (receiver or arguments), and you can inspect their specific state.
+So you avoid guessing, the objects are at your fingers just interact with them to validate the hypotheses you need for defining your methods.
 - Tests are not a side effect artifact but a strong driving force.
 - The development flow is smooth and strongly connected with your scenario.
 You write a test and use the test execution to define a context that helps you define the method.
 You define methods or instance variables as you go and when you need them.